Complex crystallographic reflection groups and Seiberg-Witten integrable systems: rank 1 case: Further connections

 From that perspective, if $\mathcal M$ is one of our moduli spaces of Higgs bundles on the punctured Riemann sphere, then the corresponding de Rham moduli space is precisely one of the four spaces of Fuchsian systems considered by Boalch \cite{boalch09}.
 As he explains, these moduli spaces are nothing but the ALE spaces considered by Kronheimer \cite{Kr} which can also be recast as quiver varieties \cite{Na} associated with the affine Dynkin quivers of type ${D}_4$, ${E}_6$, ${E}_7$, ${E}_8$ (these are precisely the star-shaped affine Dynkin quivers).
 Note that there are corresponding 3d $\mathcal{N} =4$ quiver gauge theories which are the {\em mirror} theories for the circle reduction of $D_4$, $E_6$, $E_7$, and $E_8$ theories \cite{ISmirror96, BTXmirror}.
 The ${D}_4$ case ($m=2$ case in our language) corresponds to the family of $2\times 2$ Fuchsian systems on $\mathbb P^1$ with four singularities and prescribed local exponents at the singular points; it has been studied from various angles in Painlev\'e theory and related contexts, see in particular \cite{Arinkin, ArinkinLysenko, ArinkinBorodin, Oblezin, LoraySaitoSimpson}.
 The $E_{6,7,8}$ cases ($m=3,4,6$) are also closely related to Painlev\'e theory, but to difference rather than continuous Painlev\'e equations.
 As explained in Sections 6 and 7 of \cite{boalch09}, these are essentially the surfaces from Sakai's list \cite{Sakai} within his geometric approach to Painlev\'e equations (they correspond to the cases {\it Add1, Add2, Add3} in \cite{Sakai}).
 From that perspective, our duality $c\mapsto c^\vee$ and \eqref{ms} appears to be similar to the Okamoto transformation for Painlev\'e VI, interpreted in terms of the middle convolution in \cite{filipuk2006symmetries, boalch09} (cf. Remark \ref{rai} below).

 On the Betti side, we have spaces of the monodromy data of the above Fuchsian systems.
 According to the general theory \cite{CBShaw}, these are modelled by multiplicative quiver varieties associated to the affine Dynkin quivers of type ${D}_4$, ${E}_{6,7,8}$.
-From yet another perspective, they appear in the work of Etingof, Oblomkov, and Rains \cite{EOR} on generalised rank-one DAHAs.
+From yet another perspective, they appear in the work of Etingof, Oblomkov, and Rains \cite{EOR} on generalised double affine Hecke algebras, or DAHAs.
 These varieties can be characterised as certain affine del Pezzo surfaces, see Sections 6 and 9 of \cite{EOR}.

 \begin{remark} As Eric Rains pointed out to us, the duality isomorphism \eqref{ms} can be seen from the Weyl-group action on $\mathcal M_{dR}$.
 Indeed, $\mathcal M_{dR}$ being a quiver variety of type $D_4/E_6/E_7/E_8$ admits such an action, see \cite{crawley2003matrices, boalch09}.
 One then checks that the transformation $c\mapsto c^\vee$ can be identified with a suitable element of the Weyl group (see Appendix \ref{a:weyl}).
 By taking a limit to the Higgs moduli space, we conclude that the corresponding Hitchin fibrations are isomorphic. \end{remark}